Long-range surveillance detachment: Communications section

 Paratroopers assigned to the Communications section ensure expeditious processing of all message traffic.
 The two base stations maintain communication with deployed teams and have the capability to deploy and operate radio-relay sites if needed.
 The section trains all personnel in the unit on proper communications procedures and operation of communications equipment.
 Personnel in the communications section also receive training on infantry tactics and reconnaissance and surveillance.
 Personnel assigned to the section can also attend Pathfinder, Air Assault, Ranger, and other military courses.
 At times, members of the section will augment LRS teams on certain operations or due to manpower shortages.
 The LRS-D may be augmented with a base station from the Corps LRS-C if dictated by operational requirements, equipment shortages, or maintenance problems.

 Surveillance teams (LRS teams)

-Each team consists of a team leader, an assistant team leader, senior scout observer, scout observer, ARTO and a RATELO.
+Each team consists of a team leader, an assistant team leader, senior scout observer, scout observer, alternate radio telephone operator (ARTO) and a radio telephone operator (RATELO).
 The teams obtain and report information about enemy forces within their assigned areas.
 They can operate independently with little or no external support in all environments.
 They are lightly armed with limited self-defense capabilities.
 To be easily transportable, they are equipped with lightweight, man-portable equipment.
 The teams are limited by the amount of weight that they can carry or cache.
 The rucksacks used by the 82nd LRSD in Afghanistan during OEF VIII often weighed over 100lbs.
-All team members are airborne qualified, and teams are HALO or Amphibious designated and qualified, ensuring all means of insertion are available to the commander when planning operations.